 Project Arenaria was launched in 2009 by the Eco-Ethology Research Unit (ISPA-Instituto Universitário), the National Natural History and Science Museum (MUHNAC) and the Portuguese Society for the Study of Birds (SPEA) to fill a gap in our knowledge of bird populations using the Portuguese coastline.
 The 2009/10 field season aimed at assessing the population size and distribution of the waders (and other waterbirds) wintering on the Portuguese mainland coast.
 This initial survey represents now a baseline for interpreting future population trends of wintering shoredirds in mainland Portugal.
 Data were also collected in the Madeira and the Azores islands.

-Project Arenaria is now moving forward to set an annual monitoring scheme through a sample of squares that were selected taking into account the results of the first field season.
+Project Arenaria ithen moved forward to set an annual monitoring scheme through a sample of squares that were selected taking into account the results of the first field season.
 This future long-term monitoring will only be possible with the continued collaboration and support of the volunteers.

-The 2014/15 field season goals are: 1) to carry on an annual monitoring scheme based on a sample of 63 selected squares in order to obtain data for interpreting future population trends in coastal wintering birds (particularly waders); 2) to obtain further information to complement data on spatial variations in wader abundance and their relationship with habitat features; 3) to raise public awareness for the conservation of coastal and marine ecosystems and their biodiversity.
+The 2015/16 field season goals are: 1) to carry the second edition of a nation-wide coastal monitoring scheme based on a sample of 199 squares in order to obtain data for interpreting future population trends in coastal wintering birds (particularly waders); 2) to obtain further information to complement data on spatial variations in wader abundance and their relationship with habitat features; 3) to carry out nation-wide count of wintering Sanderlings Calidris alba; 4) to raise public awareness for the conservation of coastal and marine ecosystems and their biodiversity.

 The project is coordinated through a Project Team (ECO) which has representatives from each partner (ISPA-Instituto Universitário, MUHNAC and SPEA).
 A network of regional organisers and field observers, both volunteer, is vital to carry out the coastal survey in order to achieve the project goals.
 SPEA will be responsible to undertake the communication between the ECO and the field observers.